 This often isn’t important to me, but it sure is nice in a pinch.
-Whether I’ve just finished the first book in a trilogy and am so sucked in I just want to stay up all night and immediately start the next book, or take off on vacation and only to discover that I hate the book I brought with me, I can easily acquire another book under any circumstances.
+Whether I’ve just finished the first book in a trilogy and am so sucked in I just want to immediately start the sequel and stay up all night reading it, or take off on vacation only to discover that I hate the book I brought with me, I can easily acquire another book under any circumstances.
 This creates more reading opportunities, which again helps me read more.

 Highlighting and note taking is better on an eReader.

 I always felt guilty annotating a physical book because it felt like I was defacing it.
 But even if I overcame the feeling, there was always the downside that I might run out of room in the margins.
 My eBook notes are still inline, but they can be as long as I like.
 They’re also preserved forever.
 I have physical books that I rigorously annotated in high school and college, but no idea where they are.
 And for those that I haven’t lost, at some point the pages will rot and the ink will fade.
 Tapping notes on a Kindle can sometimes feel more painful than writing in the margins of a physical book, but I think posterity and the leverage of being able to search my notes and easily review my highlights outweighs this.

 I can search an eBook for any term I like; I can view a list of my notes and get linked right to the page I took them on; I never need to dog-ear a page or use a bookmark to keep my spot.
 I can also easily look up the definition of a word.
 I often glossed over words I didn’t know when reading paper books because there was no way I was going to lug a dictionary around with me in addition to the book I was already reading.
 Now I can just look up the word inline, get the formal definition, and move on.
 And, Kindle’s software remembers the words I’ve looked up so that I can easily review them for retention.